Publication: SUBURBAN CHICAGO

 The couple could also turn to the Internet for help.

-during her pregnancy in 1996 when she came up with the idea to post a computer
+research during her pregnancy in 1996 when she came up with the idea to

 Now, the company boasts filling 1,200 orders for special name searches.